DevG100/ufood-marketinganalysis-pandas-project/README.md

 - **Married, single, and “together” customers** generate the most revenue overall.
 - Divorced and widowed segments contribute less and may not be optimal targets for prioritization.

+---

 ## Final Recommendation
 Focus marketing efforts on **middle-aged customers without children**, while maintaining a **balanced channel strategy**:
 - Use **catalog campaigns** for higher acceptance rates
 - Continue **in-person engagement** to maximize spending
 - Avoid over-prioritizing lower-return demographic segments
-- If the company wants to try to get more users, target customers in the age range 23 - 30, as these customers accepted campaigns at a higher rate, but still represent a lower proportion of total spending.
+- To grow new users, target customers aged **23–30**, who accept campaigns at higher rates but currently represent a smaller share of total spending

+---

 ## How to Run
 1. Install dependencies: